 - Theta waves are associated with meditation, finding your way around an unknown environment, and learning new things.

-There’s a growing body of research that suggests that different types of brain waves can be associated with different states of consciousness.
+A growing body of research suggests that different types of brainwaves can be associated with different states of consciousness.
 For example, alpha waves are often seen in people who are in a state of relaxation, while beta waves are more commonly seen in people who are experiencing stress or anxiety.
 Gamma waves, on the other hand, have been linked to states of deep concentration and focus.

-While brain waves can provide valuable information about a person’s state of mind, it’s important to remember that they are only one piece of the puzzle.
-Other factors, such as heart rate or breathing, can also influence a person’s state of consciousness when in a state of fear.
+While brainwaves can provide valuable information about a person’s state of mind, it’s important to remember that they are only one piece of the puzzle.
+Other factors, such as heart rate or breathing, can also influence a person’s state of consciousness when in fear.

 Fear As It Relates to Phobias